batuhanfaik/EPFL-Report-Template/README.md

 # EPFL - Unofficial Report/Thesis Template (v1.0)

-This template aims to simplify and improve the (Xe)LaTeX report template by EPFL.
+This template aims to adapt TU Delft Report Template to EPFL.
 Some of the main features:

 * **Simplicity First:** A class file that has been reduced by nearly 70% to simplify customization;
 * **Effortless:** Many common packages are included to get started immediately;